wxwern/cs2103t-tp/docs/UserGuide.md

    * Download Java [here](https://www.oracle.com/java/technologies/downloads/)
    * How to check your Java version on [Windows](https://www.howtogeek.com/717330/how-to-check-your-java-version-on-windows-10/) and [macOS](https://www.wikihow.com/Check-Java-Version-on-a-Mac)

-1. Download the latest `jobby.jar` from [here](https://github.com/AY2324S1-CS2103T-W08-3/tp/releases).
+1. Download the latest _jobby.jar_ from [here](https://github.com/AY2324S1-CS2103T-W08-3/tp/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for your Jobby Application.

 1. Open a command terminal, navigate into the folder you put the jar file in, and enter `java -jar jobby.jar` in the terminal to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+   A window similar to the below should appear in a few seconds.
+Notice that the app contains some sample data.<br>
    * If you do not know how to navigate to your folder in the terminal, check out these links for [Windows](https://www.howtogeek.com/659411/how-to-change-directories-in-command-prompt-on-windows-10/) and [macOS](https://appletoolbox.com/navigate-folders-using-the-mac-terminal/).
   ![Ui](images/Ui.png)